rbmiao/nginx-reverse-proxy/README.md

 To destroy the containers:
 `docker-compose down`

-You might need to remore docker containers and docker images first if you re-run `docker stop ***** *****`
+You might need to remore docker containers and docker images first if you re-run:

+`docker stop ***** *****`
 `docker rm *****  *****`
 `docker rmi ****  **********`